The Best Twitter Cybersecurity Accounts You Should Follow

 Brian Krebs is one of the industry’s top names.
 For nearly 15 years he wrote for the Washington Post as a security reporter, after which he went alone and but continued focusing on online security.
 Most of his tweets link back to his excellent blog, there’s no shortage of links to other major news stories.

 — briankrebs (@briankrebs) December 15, 2021

 Neil Rubenking is the main review for security products over at PCMag.
 His expertise and insight are extensive, and his Twitter account is a great way to stay on top of in-depth antivirus reviews and analyses.

 You can’t run Windows 11 on a PC that lacks essential security hardware.
 That’s a good thing.
 Less promising is the fact that you can disable these requirements.
 Don’t do that!https://t.co/My0nV0ULN2

 Dan Goodin is the Security Editor at Ars Technica, a leading news website about IT and technology.
 His Twitter description reads “The world isn’t run by weapons anymore or energy or money.
 It’s run by little ones and zeros, little bits of data.”

 The IT arm of Virginia’s state legislature has been hit by a ransomware attack. https://t.co/3h426cuGLy

 — Dan Goodin (@dangoodin001) December 13, 2021

 Graham Cluley is one of the most well-known and trusted security experts out there.
 After a rich and long career in, Graham moved into blogging and writing about cybersecurity trends and important news.

-Security news writer for Bleeping Computer, Catalin’s tweets often explain the inner workings the latest scam, malware or other types of cybersecurity trends.
+Security news writer for The Record Media, Catalin’s tweets often explain the inner workings of the latest scam, malware, or other types of cybersecurity trends.
 At the same time, he tweets about the new events in the online security field.